sspathak/SocialSafety/README.md

 # Cough detection
-Receives data from android phone through MyActivities app and passes the data to a Random Forest classifier.
+The Python script receives data from an android phone through the MyActivities app.
+It passes the data to a Random Forest classifier which predicts if the audio slice has cough present in it.
+The Random Forest classifier was trained partially on the dataset mentioned at the end of this document.
+The rest of the data was collected by us.

 # Features
+We extracted the following features to generate the feature vector for each audio slice.

 1. MFCCs
 2. Power Spectral Density
 3. Spectral Flux